keystonejs/keystone/examples/default-values/README.md

 pnpm dev
 ```

-This will start the Admin UI at [localhost:3000](http://localhost:3000).
+This will start Keystone’s Admin UI at [localhost:3000](http://localhost:3000), where you can add items to an empty database.
-You can use the Admin UI to create items in your database.

-You can also access a GraphQL Playground at [localhost:3000/api/graphql](http://localhost:3000/api/graphql), which allows you to directly run GraphQL queries and mutations.
+When `NODE_ENV` is not equal to `production`, by default you can play with the GraphQL Playground at [localhost:3000/api/graphql](http://localhost:3000/api/graphql).

 ## Features